I have found there are two kinds of people when it comes to DIY remodeling.

 This is where your research comes in handy.
 The flooring you absolutely adore in the store may not hold up well to moisture in the bathroom.
 Or traffic in the halls.
 You need to know what the materials can do before putting time and money into them.

-I had my heart set on a particular flooring in our forever home, but after some research, I realized that beautiful look would not hold up well and would need to be replaced in five years.
-Additional time and money was not something I was willing to compromise on.
+I had my heart set on a particular flooring in our forever home, but after some research, I realized that the beautiful look would not hold up well and would need to be replaced in five years.
+Additional time and money were not something I was willing to compromise on.

 Another example, chalk paint was all the rage when I moved in and so I bought it for my kitchen cabinets.
 It worked great and saved me a ton of time, but the wax coating I used does not hold up well in a kitchen where the cabinets need to be cleaned often.
 I did not do enough research on the materials, in this instance.